quartilefour/Winnow/README.md

  `docker-compose up`

+ At this point you can populate dummy datasets into the database.
+To ingest dummy datasets open a web browser and access the URL http://127.0.0.1:8080/jobLauncher.html

  Alternatively, if you are actively working on the web backend app and only want to run db and adminer containers, run the command

  `docker-compose up db.cscie599.com adminer.cscie599.com`